polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 1. Now that the HOL is complete, go ahead and delete all of the Resource Groups created for this HOL.
 You will no longer need those resources, and it will be beneficial to clean up your Azure Subscription.

-You should follow all steps provided *after* attending the hands-on lab.

 - A GPO for "Perform Volume Maint.
-Tasks" for SQL service account
+Tasks" for SQL service account.

-- A GPO for "Lock pages in memory" for SQL service account
+- A GPO for "Lock pages in memory" for SQL service account.

 - step to remove browser

 - step to set the ACL on the SoFS sapmnt share (it might be "Everyone" full control)

+You should follow all steps provided *after* attending the hands-on lab.